home-assistant/developers.home-assistant/docs/review-process.md

    Be sure to add a motivation (or use case) to your PR, so the reviewer can understand why you are making this change (or why you make certain decisions).

+7. **Comply with Architecture Decision Records.**
+   All architectural decisions are recorded in the [ADR folder](https://github.com/home-assistant/architecture/tree/master/adr).
+   Ensure these rules and guidelines are followed before creating the PR to avoid later adjustments based on your PR not following these rules.

 ## Receiving review comments

 When your PR is open, someone will look at your code at some point.
 The